yen5004/ping-attack/Task7_ICMP.md

 ![image](https://github.com/user-attachments/assets/31800a6e-1ce0-4b93-b8b2-b87be4c2cd94)
 #### Checking Data Field in Wireshark Screenshot

-Excellent!
-We have successfully filled the ICMP's Data section with our data and manually sent it over the network using the **`ping`** command.
+:tada: Excellent! :tada: We have successfully filled the ICMP's Data section with our data and manually sent it over the network using the **`ping`** command. :rocket:

 ## ICMP Data Exfiltration